Republic of South Africa

 One of the world’s most beautiful cities.
 Cape Town is the second largest town in South Africa.
 Nature surrounds this beautiful city.
 Must do is the cable car to the peak of flat-topped Table Mountain, the waterfront boardwalk @ V&A Waterfront.
 It reminded us of Fisherman’s Wharf.
 The spectacular drive to Chapmans Peak is another highlight.

-This is the birthplace of Nelson Mandela, who spend 27 years in Prison and after his release became president of South Africa.
-If Johannesburg is the heart of South Africa, the shanty towns of Soweto, are its soul.
-Soweto stands for SOuth WEstern TOwnships This is where the freedom movement started to the new democratic constitution.
+This is the birthplace of Nelson Mandela, who spent 27 years in prison and after his release became president of South Africa.
+If Johannesburg is the heart of South Africa, the shanty towns of Soweto are its soul.
+Soweto stands for SOuth WEstern Townships.
+This is where the freedom movement started the new democratic constitution.
 A guided tour is a must.
 It includes a visit to the house of Nelson Mandela, Apartheid Museum and a visit to a shebeen.

 This is where our truck arrived in January 2010.
 Durban has a sweeping waterfront promenade, the Golden Mile, Long and wide beaches.
 The bustling promenade feels like Miami Beach with its high-rise hotels, shops, restaurants, and flashy entertainment complexes.

 The Kgalagadi Trans frontier Park is one of the largest wilderness areas in the world.
 It lies in a remote region of South Africa’s Northern Cape.
 This superb Park offers perfect scenery, camel thorn trees, red sands, and wildlife.
 Among the huge diversity of wildlife is the famous black-maned Kalahari lion.
 Stately gemsbok with their V-shaped horns, predators such as leopard, cheetah, and hyenas are all found in the park.
 Four-wheel drive vehicles are recommended if you decide to cross into Botswana.